smsharma/neural-global-astrometry/README.md

 - [simulate.py](simulate.py) produces full-sky astrometric maps for training.
 In the [scripts](scripts/) folder, `sbatch --array=0-999 simulate.sh` parallelizes sample generation in a SLURM HPC environment.
 - [combine_samples.py](combine_samples.py) combines the generated samples into single files in order to use them for training. [scripts/combine_samples.sh](scripts/combine_samples.sh) submits this as a SLURM job.
-- [train.py](trian.py) trains the likelihood-ratio estimator.
+- [train.py](train.py) trains the likelihood-ratio estimator.
 Experiments are managed using `MLflow'. [scripts/submit_train.py](scripts/submit_train.py) submits SLURM scripts over a possible grid of configurations; see options in [train.py](trian.py).

-The notebook [notebooks](01_analysis.ipynb) analyzes the results and produces the plots in the paper.
+This [notebooks](notebooks/01_analysis.ipynb) analyzes the results and produces the plots in the paper.
 There, trained neural networks are loaded using their saved `MLflow` IDs.

 ## Citation